 2. Camp Monsters

 Those of you who are fans of the outdoors and the wilderness may enjoy this one.
 In this podcast, the host, Weston Davis, talks about the history of certain cryptids or mythical creatures throughout the United States, and recounts supposed first-hand accounts that people have had with these creatures.
-While Mr. Davis covers commonly known creatures like Sasquatch, the Jersey Devil, and the Chupacabra, he also has episodes on many less-known creatures, like the Ozark Howler, the Batsquatch, the Loveland Frogman, and Tahoe Tessie.
+While Mr. Davis covers commonly known creatures like Sasquatch, the Jersey Devil, and the Chupacabra, he also has episodes on many lesser-known creatures, like the Ozark Howler, the Batsquatch, the Loveland Frogman, and Tahoe Tessie.
 Another nice touch that this podcast adds is that it has ambient sound playing in the background, which makes it feel like you really are sitting around a campfire, or resting out in the forest, or even floating on a boat out on the water if it’s an episode about a water-based creature.
 Those who enjoy atmospheric discussions about those things around the country that go bump in the night should absolutely check out Camp Monsters.

 3. Cryptid Campfire